-COUN8870 Practicum 1 Sport and Performance Psychology (1-4 credits, online or on campus) COUN8875 Practicum 2 Sport and Performance Psychology (1-4 credits, online or on campus) (prerequisite: 8870) COUN8880 Practicum 3 Sport and Performance Psychology (1-4 credits, online or on campus) (prerequisite: 8870, 8875) COUN8885 Practicum 4 Sport and Performance Psychology (1-4 credits, online or on campus) (prerequisite: 8870, 8875, 8880)
+COUN8870 Practicum 1 Sport and Performance Psychology (1-4 credits, online or on campus)

+COUN8875 Practicum 2 Sport and Performance Psychology (1-4 credits, online or on campus) Prerequisite(s): COUN8870 COUN8880 Practicum 3 Sport and Performance Psychology (1-4 credits, online or on campus) Prerequisite(s): COUN8870, COUN8875

+COUN8885 Practicum 4 Sport and Performance Psychology (1-4 credits, online or on campus) Prerequisite(s): COUN8870, COUN8875, COUN8880

 This sequential course is completed over the minimum of one academic year.
 The UWS sport and performance psychology program (SPP) must pre-approve mentors for SPP practicum experiences to count towards degree completion.
-For students working towards CMPC certification, the association for Applied Sport Psychology (AASP) must also approve mentors.
+For students working toward CMPC certification, the association for Applied Sport Psychology (AASP) must also approve mentors.
 If a student's proposed mentor does not already have the AASP credentials, mentors must be approved by the AASP Certification Review Committee, which will evaluate such criteria as teaching of sport and performance psychology courses, publications in sport and exercise psychology journals, and experience in consultation in SPP.
 Approval by the SPP program and AASP must be received prior to the practicum experience.
 Applicants must complete the AASP Professional Mentorship Verification Form and the AASP Record of Mentorship Hours Form.
 Only hours spent in the delivery of sport psychology services are eligible for inclusion.
-Therefore, students are encouraged to set up AASP mentors and practicum experiences early, but should not start working with clients before completing the core SPP coursework and receiving approvals.
+Therefore, students are encouraged to set up AASP mentors and practicum experiences early but should not start working with clients before completing the core SPP coursework and receiving approvals.
 For additional details, refer to the AASP CMPC handbook and SPP Fieldwork Practicum Manual.